jockyuiz/Urban-Skeleton/README.md

-# Urban Block Skeleton Analysis -- A Grasshopper Plugin to evaluate street score for social distancing
+# Urban Skeleton -- A Grasshopper Plugin to evaluate street score for social distancing

 ___Zhenxian Huang___